 Cloud development removes many of the past burdens of enterprise software development.
 Developers control infrastructure and platforms, choosing from vast libraries of world-class products that are preconfigured and cheap to experiment with.
 Much of the functionality they need is available as rentable services, and software is constructed from modular building blocks, making it easy to implement enhancements and extensions.
 The agile development technique called DevOps that’s favored by digital businesses emphasizes iterative improvement, frequent code releases, and close collaboration with business users.

 Embodying the ideal dynamics described by both Brooks and Christensen, low-code disrupts from below.
 Maybe the tools aren’t as powerful or high-performing as the languages used by professional developers, but they do what they’re needed to and will continue to advance with time.
 As the market expands, tool developers and cloud providers will innovate to attract this new audience.
 In short, low-code development tools have the potential to democratize enterprise software development in the same way PCs democratized computing and smartphones democratized the internet.
 Low-code tools won’t obviate the need for professional developers any more than PCs made mainframes obsolete.
-Instead, they’ll enable many more people to turn good ideas into working prototype and eventually a production application.
+Instead, they’ll enable many more people to turn good ideas into working prototypes and eventually a production application.

 The rise of low-code development is inevitable.
 McKinsey reported that 92% of business leaders believe their companies’ models must change to adapt to digitization—and that survey was conducted before the COVID-19 pandemic, which by all accounts has increased the need.
 Meanwhile, Gartner estimates that by 2024, low-code tools will be used for more than 65% of all applications that are developed.